supermemo-wiki/SuperMemo.Wiki/blogs/guillem/paul-vc-event.md

 - When things go bad: start learning
 - He mentioned [Marcus Aurelius](https://en.wikipedia.org/wiki/Marcus_Aurelius)
 - We can achive stoichism faster with SRS
-- He things to world is going good and better, current events are better.
+- He thinks to world is going good and better, current events are better than before.
 - **Creating knowledge to solve world problems**
 - Most psychological studies are not replicalable.
 - Emotion is universal: facial expressions